plone/documentation/manage/installing/installation_windows10_wsl.rst

 Setting Up Ubuntu
 -----------------

-After installing the application, it can be found in the startmenu or in the apps, or can be found by searching it.
+After installing the application, it can be found in the startmenu or in the apps, or by searching it.
-After starting up Ubuntu, it take some time to process futher installation steps and establish the needed components.
+After starting Ubuntu, it take some time to process futher installation steps and establish the needed components.
 An username and password is required, indepentend of the Windows user data.

 Because most distributions just deliver an outdated catalog within the download, it is recommended to instantly update the packet.